ddalexvea/datadog-agent-postgres-explain-plans-cases/README.md

             "SELECT COUNT(*) FROM users",
             "SELECT * FROM orders WHERE status = 'completed'", "SELECT u.name, COUNT(o.id) FROM users u LEFT JOIN orders o ON u.id = o.user_id GROUP BY u.name",
-            "SELECT * FROM orders WHERE amount > 100 ORDER BY amount DESC", "SELECT DISTINCT status FROM orders",
         ]
         results = []
         for q in queries: